A2Amir/Part-of-Speech-Tagging/readme.md

  $ jupyter notebook
 ```

 Depending on your system settings, Jupyter will either open a browser window, or the terminal will print a URL with a security token.
 If the terminal prints a URL, simply copy the URL and paste it into a browser window to load the Jupyter browser.
-Once you load the Jupyter browser, select the project notebook [HMM tagger](https://github.com/A2Amir/Part-of-Speech-Tagging/blob/main/HMM%20Tagger.ipynb) and follow the instructions inside to run the tagger.
+Once you load the Jupyter browser, select the project notebooks [1.
+HMM warmup](https://github.com/A2Amir/Part-of-Speech-Tagging/blob/main/HMM%20warmup.ipynb)  [2.
+HMM tagger](https://github.com/A2Amir/Part-of-Speech-Tagging/blob/main/HMM%20Tagger.ipynb) and follow the instructions inside to run the tagger.